Caulfield Grammar School: Post WWII history

 The school established a computer network in 1997 with all students and staff having individual log in details, email accounts, and file space.
-The school provides an online login system or Intranet for students and staff that is accessed via existing entry passwords and usernames.
 This capability is referred to as the School's sixth or "virtual" campus, and enables access to email and files from the school network over the Internet.
-In 2019, the school released an app called CaulfieldLife, allowing students and staff to access a range of information from their personal devices.

 The school's historic War Memorial Hall, opened by Sir Dallas Brooks, the Governor of Victoria, on 27 April 1958, had cost some £50,000 (approx. $12 million in 2016) to construct on the Caulfield Grammar Campus.
 In the early morning of 7 November 2000, the "Cup Day" public holiday, a fierce fire broke out in the then-being-refurbished building (just two weeks away from completion); the roof collapsed, and the entire building was destroyed — only Alan Sumner's stained glass memorial windows escaped damage.

 The school then began to plan the construction of major halls at both the Caulfield Grammar and the Wheelers Hill campuses, naming the project "The Twin Halls".
 The Memorial Hall at Wheelers Hill was officially opened on 28 July 2005, and the "Cripps Centre", its counterpart on the Caulfield Grammar Campus opened on 25 October 2005.
 Each hall seats 650 people: the Wheelers Hill hall including a new chapel fitted with a multimedia centre, and the Caulfield Grammar hall including a music/visual art department.

-The 125th anniversary of Caulfield Grammar's founding was marked in 2006 and various events were held in commemoration.
-On 26 April 2006, the school community held a day of celebrations (ANZAC Day—a national public holiday—is held in Australia on 25 April, the actual anniversary of the founding).
-Staff and students at all five campuses of the school—with student groups visiting both the Nanjing and Yarra Junction campuses at the time—formed "125TH" at their respective campuses and an aerial photograph was taken.
-Other celebrations during the year included a 125th Anniversary Ball at Crown Casino for past and present staff and parents, as well as past students.
-The annual Founders' Day service at St Paul's Cathedral was attended by guest of honour, Governor of Victoria Dr. David de Kretser, a past parent of the school.
-The School Council commissioned author Helen Penrose to write a history of the school entitled Outside the Square, which was released in 2006.
+Caulfield Grammar School now has over 3,000 students throughout its three-day campuses.